CH-Wong/chunheungwong.com/content/projects/esp-temperature-humidity-sensor.md

 These parts come for less than €5,- a piece these days, making the entry-barrier for these kinds of projects very low.
 Most of these can be bought from https://aliexpress.com or https://amazon.com.
 Due to the rapid supplier turnover, I will refrain from adding links for the individual components.

 ## The ESP8266
+The ESP8266 is a microcontroller with built-in WiFi capabilities.
+You can view it as a "special Arduino", that with the help of some existing libraries allows you to easily build and host webservers/websockets.
+The ESP8266 is often used for IoT applications, for instance home-automation and sensors.

+An excellent resource for understanding the many features of the ESP chipset was made by tttapa, and can be found on his [personal page here](https://tttapa.github.io/ESP8266/Chap01%20-%20ESP8266.html).
+A large part of my own software is based on his tutorial.

 ## Wiring Scheme
 ![Wiring scheme](/static/esp/esp8266-pin-out.png)